Personal Finance Tips

 Transportation is a big cost.
 So see if you can get a little more time and mileage out of your vehicles.
 Keep them well maintained and hang on to them as long as practical.
 Mrs. DD and I drive a 13 year old Toyota Corolla and 10 year old Toyota Camry, respectively.
 Yeah.
 I know we are pretty cool sporting around in those fancy wheels.
 NOT!

 Are you in the market for a new home?
 Whether you are a first time buyer, looking to trade up or need to relocate, be smart about it.
-Houses are expensive.
+Houses are expensive and can increase debt.

 And it’s not just about the purchase price and mortgage interest costs.
 Property taxes, insurance, maintenance, surprise repairs and renovations can all add up fast.
 So make sure you know what you are getting into, especially if you are buying your first home.
 Do you really need all that square footage?